 About This Interview

 In her two-hour Archive interview, Beatts talks about working on the National Lampoon magazine with then-boyfriend Michael O'Donoghue.
 She describes how the two of them were hired by producer Lorne Michaels for Saturday Night (Live).
-For SNL, she looks back on working with the original cast members, and describes sketches she wrote, several of which were problematic for the network's Standards and Practices.
-She recounts how she left SNL and came to create and pitch Square Pegs to CBS.
+For Saturday Night Live, she looks back on working with the original cast members, and describes sketches she wrote, several of which were problematic for the network's Standards and Practices.
+She recounts how she left Saturday Night Live and came to create and pitch Square Pegs to CBS.

 She comments on her difficultly in producing the first season of A Different World, and her satisfying experience as executive producer/writer of The Stephanie Miller Show.
 Additionally, she relates how she came to write an episode of Murphy Brown and serve as one of the writers for the reunion special Saturday Night Live 25.

-Jim McKairnes conducted the interview in North Hollywood, CA on May 7, 2009.
+Jim McKairnes conducted the interview on May 7, 2009 in North Hollywood, CA.